com-480-data-visualization/com-480-PieChartMasters/README.md

 - Journalists & Data Scientists: Used HMDA data to map the mortgage crisis, focusing on regional default rates and their impact on minority communities (https://jhucovid19.policymap.com/blog/using-hmda-data-to-understand-lending-activity-in-detroit)
 - Academic Studies: Researchers have built models to analyze how mortgage defaults propagated through the banking system.
 While the exact datasets may vary slightly, they contain similar types of financial information.

-Our approach is original because most project done on these dataset were focused on specific aspects (for instance the relationship between ethnical population and mortgage : https://apps.urban.org/features/mortgages-by-race/), and weren't provinding a global overview of the local and international socio-economic consequences.
-In our project, leveraging the use of differents datasets, we want to to include multiples perspectives like the international economic impact, the impact on the quality of life, on institutional collapses and analyze the fear of the crisis.
-All these elements will be integrated into dynamic visualizations, to provide and interactive and broad understanding of the subject.
+Our approach is original because most project done on these dataset were focused on specific aspects (for instance the relationship between ethnical population and mortgage : https://apps.urban.org/features/mortgages-by-race/), and weren't providing a global overview of the local and international socio-economic consequences.
+In our project, leveraging the use of different datasets, we aim to integrate multiple perspectives, such as the international economic impact, the impact on the quality of life, on institutional collapses and analyze the fear of the crisis.
+All these elements will be combined into dynamic visualizations to offer an interactive and comprehensive understanding of the crisis.

 We have some nice inspiration like the url displayed above even if it is lacking of interactivity, we would like to pursue and deepen the usage they made of the map.
 We also looked at project of students of these last years and the project on the formula 1 history(https://formula1viz.altervista.org/index.html) is very well realized and it would also be interesting to have an interactive map linked with displayed graphs / statistics.